hummingbirdcreative/project2_WardrobeCatalog/README.md

 - add MONGO_URL=YourMongoDBConnectionString to .env to set the database connection string
 - nodemon to start the server
 - compile + watch styles by running `npm run styles`
+  - _Never edit `./public/styles.css` directly.
+This file is generated using tailwind.
+In a production environment, it would be `.gitignore`-d entirely and built upon deployment.

 <p align="right">(<a href="#top">back to top</a>)</p>